Axle Roads (Updated!)

 • A turning radius describes the smallest circle a car can make.
 The smaller the radius, the tighter the turn.

-• Left and right car wheels have to cover different distances – and thus rotate different numbers of times – when turning.
+• Left and right car tires have to cover different distances – and thus rotate different numbers of times – when turning.
 A differential axle allows this to happen.

 MATH OBJECTIVES